iontodirel/cpp_libraries/README.md

 Each trying to introduce the same concept, or thing again, and again, for different reasons, or reinventing the wheel, because it's missing from the standard library. **sai** tries to provide a comprehensive and rich set of libraries, for everyone.

 The name **sai** is a word play of the word "say", or "saying", which means we say, or express what we want to do, and the machine does it for us.

+# Philosphy
+- **sai** is open source, under a permissive license, and will remain that way
+- Modules are meant to be standalone, with as little interdependencies as possible... a file does not depend on a stopwatch or timer
+- Usability and composability with C++, pluggability into C++, as a priority
+- No build system should be required, some modules are available as single header
+- No external dependencies on other libraries
+- **sai** is written to be immediately useful and usable, and not require a buy in
+- **sai** follows the idea that simple things should be simple
+- **sai** is currently targetting C++17, and is always going to embrace the latest ISO C++ standard, as available in the compilers
+- **sai** employs *simple* unit tests, and strongly believes in unit tests, without unit tests you can't dare have others use your library; Simple unit tests, in that I believe that the simplicty of the unit tests is important and unit tests in a way is your documentation and your code samples.
+I see a lot of libraries using fancy test frameworks and trying to automate things as much as they can through mecros, that's great.
+But in doing so, you can't read the unit tests just as easy, and you can't understand as easy how to use the library or the code.
+- **sai** is not stable, APIs might change, toward better I hope
+- performance is not the driving factor, but **sai** is not designed to be slow, if something is slower than expected it was not done intentionally so
+- **sai** is meant to be comprehensive and rich
+- **sai** is a work in progress

+# Modules
+- stopwatch
+- guid
+- version
+- random_string

+The current modules being worked on are *timer* and *file*, which are going to be published next.

+# License
+**sai** is licensed under a permissive MIT license.